SFDO-Tooling/CumulusCI/cumulusci/robotframework/utam/README.md

 This contains some prototype code for integrating UTAM page objects with robot.
 The cornerstone of the code is the UTAM class, which can read in UTAM page object definitions.
-The code can be used both in python as one would expect, and as a robot keyword.
+The code can be used both in python as one would expect, as a robot keyword, and as a custom location strategy for SeleniumLibrary keywords.

-## Using the UTAM class from robot
+## Using UTAM objects as keywords

 The following robot code will import the lwc-home page object (lwc-home.utam.json) and create a keyword named "lwc-home":